 The U37 is Windows and Macintosh compatible, with no software to install–simply plug it into any available USB port, select it as your input in your software settings, and you’re ready to record your interviews.
 It also comes with a 10 ft USB cable.
-Check CAD U37 price on Amazon.
+Buy CAD-U37 from Amazon.

 What I love about this microphone is that it’s small and portable.
 And for a microphone this small, it’s very versatile.
 Thanks to its switchable cardioid and omni polar patterns, you can pick whichever pattern is more appropriate for your specific situation.
 For recording 1-on-1 interviews, group interviews, or focus groups, use the omnidirectional pattern.
 When recording over the internet interviews, use the cardioid pickup pattern.

 This microphones come with a 10 feet USB cable, a stylish stand, and a carrying pouch.
 So if you are going to record your research interviews at different locations, get this microphone.
-Check Samson Go Mic price on Amazon.
+Buy Samson Go Mic from Amazon.

 Plug and play, works with both PCs and Macs.
 6 ft USB Cable.
 I strongly recommend this microphone for recording focus group discussions using your laptop.
-Check MXL price on amazon.
+Buy now from Amazon.